term-world/activity-week-5/README.md

-# CITY HALL RANSACKED, SUSPECT STILL AT LARGE
+# CITY HALL RANSACKED, NO PERPETRATOR IDENTIFIED

 That was the leading headline in the `term-world-tribune` today.
 As the mayor has already indicated, he needs *your* assistance